cueltschey/sni5gect-compact/docs/modules.md

 }
 ```

-The `setup()` function is used to initialize the filters, these filters are similar to the filters in wireshark, but have some simple difference, for instance `nas-5gs` has to change to `nas_5gs`.
-Following lines shows how to intialize these filters.
+The `setup()` function is used to initialize the filters, these filters are similar to the filters in Wireshark, but have some simple differences, for instance `nas-5gs` has to be changed to `nas_5gs`.
+Following lines show how to initialize these filters.

 ```cpp
 f_rrc_setup_request      = wd_filter("nr-rrc.c1 == 0");
 f_ack_sn                 = wd_field("rlc-nr.am.ack-sn");
 ```

-The `pre_dissection` function is used to register your initialized fields before dissection.
-Simply use the following code to register the fields.
+The `pre_dissection` function is used to register your initialized fields before the dissection.
+Simply use the following code to register these fields.

 ```cpp
 wd_register_filter(wd, f_rrc_setup_request);
 wd_register_field(wd, f_ack_sn);
 ```

 The `post_dissection` function is the part where Sni5Gect decides whether to generate and send out the message to the UE.
-If the exploit script decides to inject a message to the UE, then it will push a new `std::shared_ptr<std::vector<uint8_t>>` buffer to the `dl_buffer_queue` queue, then later the UE DL injector will poll the queue, encode and then inject the signal to the target UE.
+If the exploit script decides to inject a message to the UE, then it will push a new `std::shared_ptr<std::vector<uint8_t>>` buffer to the `dl_buffer_queue` queue, then the UE DL injector will poll the queue, encode and then inject the signal to the target UE.